 The Princeton Lab for Electrochemical Energy Systems studies all things electrochemical, complex, and systematic, with a current focus on energy storage systems.
-Particularly old, perhaps under-appreciated energy storage systems.
+Particularly well-studied, perhaps under-appreciated energy storage systems.

 We consider not only the engineered electrochemically active material, but the context of the material.
 For example, more than 90% of electrochemical storage cells (batteries) contain printed or slurry cast components.
 Printing processes decouple materials synthesis and device fabrication, and allow for high throughput continuous manufacturing.
 This decoupling has allowed researchers to improve the materials used in all electrochemical cells and enabled the batteries we rely on a daily basis to be small, reliable and affordable.